 Keep this leaflet with your medicine.
 You may need to read it again.

-Cilamox contains amoxicillin (as amoxycillin trihydrate) as the active ingredient and is an antibiotic that belongs to the group of medicines called penicillins.
+CILAMOX contains amoxicillin (as amoxicillin trihydrate) as the active ingredient and is an antibiotic that belongs to the group of medicines called penicillins.

 It is used to treat infections in different parts of the body caused by bacteria.